shubh-tiwari/barcode_localizer/README.md

 To inference on video, the following script can be used : [Video inference script](https://github.com/shubh-tiwari/barcode_localizer/blob/main/scripts/video_infer.py).
 This script will take model path and original video as input and will return video with bounding box.

 ### Comment
-This task is done to explore the selective search based region proposal.
-The same task can be accomplished much more effiently using yolo, SSD or any other newer object detection method.
+This task is done to explore the selective search based region proposal when annotated data is not there.
+The same task can be accomplished much more effiently using yolo, SSD or any other newer object detection method, if annotated data is there.